dontliem1/bigborealis/src/index.md

     effect.
 Prepare to discover something truly original."
   touch: "**Touchable & Playable.** What’s it like to be inside one of the brightest
     minds that ever existed?
-Interact and feel the power of human creativity, the light — bulb moment of invention and the cognitive workings of a Genius."
+Interact and feel the power of human creativity, the light-bulb moment of invention and the cognitive workings of a Genius."
   edutainment: "**Edutainment.** Revisit Leonardo’s inventions and ideas within a
     modern framework.
 Find new meanings in them, reflect on your own talents and endeavours, and take a glimpse into the future."